Mallorca Property Market 2021

 The best front line plots were taken as far back as the 1970s in the wake of the tourist boom.
 Many of them were granted licences for apartments, a good example being those surrounding Puerto Portals on the southwest coast.
 Eleven blocks were all constructed between 1970 and 1985 with the last plot taken by the Voramar complex in 1994.
 A great number of distinctive, whitewashed Moorish-Mediterranean complexes designed by Pedro Otzoup also sprang up during the 1980s.
 They pepper the entire southwest coastline, notably in Paguera, Camp de Mar & Puerto Andratx.

 Today, plots for construction of apartments have all but disappeared in the south west, forcing developers onto smaller, steeper sites where the higher build costs are passed on to the buyer, or to enclosed sites with no views or to different areas of the island with poor infrastructure.
 Long standing developers now scout for older buildings or brownfield sites in good locations where they can demolish or rebuild.

 Detached properties with unrestricted sea views are still highly sought after, especially contemporary style, light filled buildings.
 Traditional, stone faced buildings or Karig inspired architecture, albeit with modern facilities such as under floor heating, are less in demand.

-A survey by a local chain of estate agents in 2015 gave an average premium of 40% across the island for sea views.
+A recent survey by a local chain of estate agents gave an average premium of 40% across the island for sea views.
 There are only a small number of properties available with access to the water & again, if you look at the geography of the coastline you will see why.
 The north west Tramuntana mountain range, with its prevailing winds, renders sea access almost impossible.
 The relatively shallow bay of Pollensa in the north is surrounded predominantly by commercial enterprise whilst residential areas south east of Palma lie on high, flat topped cliffs.

 Mallorca planning & law